FUEL-ing Careers in Production Agriculture

 Builta hopes the program is designed to not only help students afford the cost of education, but also to build connections for careers within the local industry.
 “In addition to alleviating the financial burden on our students, we also hope to provide meaningful connections to local businesses for internships and eventual careers.’

 To receive funding, students with a passion for agriculture can complete a short application online at www.ccfbfoundation.com/FUEL.
-Applications are open and will remain open for consideration throughout the 2021-2022 academic year.
+Applications are open and will remain open for consideration through November 30, 2022.
 Applications will be considered from any Champaign County student enrolled in a qualified curriculum at an y college or trade school, or any in-district Parkland College student enrolled in a qualified curriculum.

-Funding for FUEL Grants has been established through a significant financial commitment from various local agribusinesses and individuals.
+Funding for FUEL Grants has been established through a significant financial commitment from various local agribusinesses and individuals like the family and friends of Ross Booker, Dr. David and Sharron Mies, Power Planter and the CCFB Foundation’s Board of Directors.
 If you or your company are interested in supporting this program, opportunities are still available.
 Interested parties should contact CCFB Foundation Executive Director Kirk Builta for more information.

 The Champaign County Farm Bureau Foundation communicates the critical importance of agriculture to the community.
 The Foundation educates by bringing knowledge and understanding through the Ag in the Classroom program, by providing scholarships and grants to future ag leaders, and through fundraising to support these initiatives.
 For more information regarding the CCFB Foundation visit www.ccfbfoundation.com.